 We used state-level mortality data by age, sex and causes of death to compute proportions of deaths by cause, age, sex and state in a given year.25 We obtained the data from the Mortality Information System produced by the Brazilian Ministry of Health.
 Additionally, we used death estimates corrected for completeness, age misstatement, and migration available from Queiroz and colleagues,26 and population estimates available from the National Statistics Office (IBGE) from 2000 to 2015 at the state-level.27

-Cause-of-death classification The concept of amenable mortality formed the basis of the cause of death classifications in our study, and refers mortality that should be absent in the presence of timely and quality health care.28 29 This concept has successfully been used to link the progress of primary care expansion and reductions in amenable mortality in Brazil,7 and more recently the concept has also included causes amenable to public health interventions through health behaviors, such as lung cancer and homicides.30
+Cause-of-death classification The concept of amenable mortality formed the basis of the cause of death classifications in our study, and refers mortality that should be absent in the presence of timely and quality health care.28 29 This concept has successfully been used to link the progress of primary care expansion and reductions in amenable mortality in Brazil,7 and more recently the concept has also included causes amenable to public health interventions through health behaviors, such as lung cancer via smoking reduction, and homicides.30

 Using a cause of death classification system utilized in similar studies,23 31 32 We grouped the causes of death into the following eight categories based on the International Classification of Diseases [ICD] 10th revision (Appendix Table 1):33 (1) amenable to medical service (including conditions that could be reduced by primary care, secondary intervention, and timely medical care), (2) homicides, (3) causes related to public health policies and health behaviors (e.g. drunk driving, smoking), (4) diabetes, (5) ischemic heart diseases (IHD), (6) HIV/AIDS, (7) suicide and self-inflicted injuries, and all other causes (residual causes).